abhinvsinh/TestRepo/README.md

 * Top-N repos by number of stars.
 * Top-N repos by number of forks.

+CLI handles pagination and waits if you have excceded the rate limit.
+It will wait till the rate limit is reset based on the rate limit api https://developer.github.com/v3/rate_limit/

 ##Initial setup
 * In eclipse import the project as new java project by using the .projects file
 * Add the simple-jsonn and jcommander jar to your build path